Skip to Content

 Frenching lamb chops is really easy, and your butcher will do it for you if you ask.

-1. Using a sharp paring knife slice the through the fat at the bone end of the of meat and around the loin of meat, cut all the way to the bone.
+1. Using a sharp paring knife, slice through the fat at the bone end of the meat and around the loin of meat, cutting all the way to the bone.

 3. Scrape the remaining meat and sinew away from the bone using a knife until the bone section is clean.